fp7-ofelia/ocf/src/doc/expedient/source/admin/install.rst

 Make sure you have SSL working on Apache with certificates.
 You can generate certificates on OpenSuSE using the :command:`gensslcert` command.

+Note that for most testing, you won't actually use Apache, but would use Django's internal testing webserver.

 .. _admin-git-install-finalize: